build-on-aws/content/posts/how-to-build-scalable-multi-domain-IP-allow-listing-using-aws-alb-and-aws-waf/indes.md

 ## Conclusion

-In conclusion, per-domain IP allow listing in an ALB multi-domain deployment can be achieved in a modular, scalable and easy to maintain architecture.
+In conclusion, per domain IP allow-listing in an ALB multi-domain deployment can be achieved in a modular, scalable and easy to maintain architecture.
 The solution demonstrated in this post highlights how we can use IP sets as a modular construct for our per-domain allow-list, Web ACL rules to perform the per-domain IP allow-listing logic, rule  groups to bundle all our domain specific rules and AWS WAF to put those rules into effect.
 The approach can be adapted to other use cases based on your requirements.
 The high flexibility extended is facilitated by the rule matching logic and the variety of rule statements options.